-You can set the Multi-Factor Authentication for API Logins permission to use a second authentication challenge for API access to Salesforce.
-API access includes the use of applications, like the Data Loader, and developer tools for customizing an organization or building client apps.
+You can require multi-factor authentication (MFA) for API access using the Multi-Factor Authentication for API Logins permission.
+With this permission enabled, users are required to complete a second authentication challenge to access Salesforce APIs.
+API access includes the use of client applications such as the Data Loader and connected apps.

-Connect Salesforce Authenticator (Version 3 or Later) to Your Account for Identity Verification
+Connect Salesforce Authenticator to a Salesforce Account for Identity Verification

-The Salesforce Authenticator mobile app is a verification method that you can use as an additional authentication factor, in addition to your username and password.
-Register the app to connect it to your Salesforce account so you can add an extra level of security.
+The Salesforce Authenticator mobile app is a verification method that your users can employ as another authentication factor in addition to their usernames and passwords.
+Refer your users to the links listed so they can connect their Salesforce account to Salesforce Authenticator.